WINTRY PRECIPITATION THIS WEEKEND

 Additional rain chances are expected late Monday night and Tuesday and again Wednesday afternoon into early Thursday.
 The first batch of precipitation will just be just rain with temperatures briefly climbing back to the mid to upper 40s early in the week.
 However, the second round of precipitation will start out as rain Wednesday afternoon and gradually transition to snow before it comes to an end early Thursday morning, thanks to an intrusion of much colder air.
 That blast of deep arctic air will plunge temperatures into the deep freeze with highs only in the upper 20s by Thursday afternoon and overnight lows into the teens heading into the weekend.

-Be sure to "LIKE" Cheryl Lemke, Joe Crain and Thomas Patrick on Facebook and "FOLLOW" them on Twitter for the latest weather information and storm chances in central Illinois.
+Be sure to "LIKE" Cheryl Lemke, Joe Crain and Thomas Patrick on Facebook and "FOLLOW" them on Twitter for the latest storm chances and fall forecast for central Illinois.

 Joe Crain - Storm Team Meteorologist

-Watch FOX-Champaign News at Nine weeknights at 5:30 to 6, then 9 to 10pm on WCCU, Channel 27, or at http://www.foxillinois.com as well as the FOX-Illinois app on your mobile devise.
+Watch FOX-Champaign News at Nine weeknights at 5:30 and 9 p.m. on WCCU, Channel 27, or at FoxIllinois.com as well as the FOX Illinois app on your mobile device.